 1. Polytheism (Shirk)

 Polytheism or shirk refers to a partner to Allah (SWT) in worship, Leadership, or His attributes or name.
 It also appears among one of the destructive sins, as told by Allah SWT in the Holy Quran;

 2. Sihr (Magic)

 The second destructive and major sin is to practice magic which is strictly prohibited in Islam.
 It is also known as Sihr, an Islamic term.
 It sets on everything the reason for which is hidden and everything that can be imagined by saying or comparing that takes place as hypocrisy.

 A verse from the Holy Qur’an clearly states that the magician only deceives the eye of the person and makes them think that they followed a real trick yet, it is only an illusion.
 Therefore, magic, including all its types and forms, is major sins.

 Murdering someone or taking someone’s life unjustly is a major sin, as it enhances violence, chaos, and disorder in society.
 Islam, the divine religion, maintains the blood of the Muslims and secures the societies from such chaos and violence.
 Islam denies us from shedding the blood of innocent people.

 In the Noble Quran, Allah SWT says;

 4. Having Riba

-Riba is a term for an increase in the specific forms of wealth and items.
-It appears among the major sins as Allah and His messenger, Prophet (PBUH) stated it among the highly destructive sins.
-In Quran it is stated;
+Riba is a term for an increase in specific forms of wealth and items.
+It appears among the major sins as Allah, and His messenger, Prophet (PBUH), stated it among the highly destructive sins.
+In Quran, it is said;

 5. Consumption of the Orphan’s wealth